BEK-ISSAM/music_controller/README.md

 Install dependencies:
 		pip install -r django-requirements.txt
 IMPORTANT!!!
 Please follow all the instructions in the next file
-		npm install (everything in package.json will be install in your node-modules folder)
+		npm install (everything in package.json will be installed in your node-modules folder)

 Running the App:
 - Run Django migrations: